OakesekAo/QuizPrepAi/README.md

 ## Roadmap

 - Generates questions for users based on the topic they select
-- Provides feedback on what areas to focus on based on the user's performance
+- ~~Provides feedback on what areas to focus on based on the user's performance~~
 - Tracks the user's progress and displays their scores
 - Allows users to create custom quizzes
-- Utilizes ChapGPT to provide intelligent and personalized questions
+- Utilizes ChapGPT to provide questions

 ## Features